 How much will it cost and who is exempt?

-Use this simple tool to check whether your vehicle meets LEZ (London) emissions standards (Birmingham Yet To Be Announced).
+Use this simple tool to check whether your vehicle meets Birmingham LEZ emissions standards as well as for any of the other zones throughout the UK.

 How do I pay the clean air charge?

-Vehicles entering the area inside the ring road will be picked up by automatic number plate recognition (ANPR) cameras, so there won’t be any barriers.
-For those who do incur charges, these will be payable online.
+Vehicles entering the area inside the ring road are picked up by automatic number plate recognition (ANPR) cameras, so there won’t be any barriers.
+For those who do incur a Penalty Charge Notice (PCN), these are payable online.
 And if you don’t pay up, the fine can be £120 !!!!
 However, people will not pay for vehicles below the emissions standard if they are parked within the zone all day but are not turned on.

 Will there be any support for those set to be severely penalised by the charge?